ESP8266 vs ESP8285 vs ESP32

 - Wake up on GPIO interrupt, timer, ADC measurement, capacitive touch interrupt

 Now, the following table summarizes the key characteristics of these three Espressif microcontrollers.
+Comparing esp32 vs esp8266 power consumption, esp8266 has a better value during standard work mode, and esp32 has very low power consumption in the sleep mode.

 |Wireless connection||WiFi||WiFi||WiFi, Bluetooth|